orbeon/orbeon-forms-doc/Form-Runner:-Buttons-and-Processes.md

         - `message`: message to show
         - `resource`: resource key pointing to the message

-### dialog
+### xf:dispatch

 [SINCE Orbeon Forms 4.3]

-Open a dialog by name.
+Dispatch an XForms event by name to `fr-form-model`.

 - parameters
+    - `name`: specifies the name of the event to dispatch

+### xf:send

+[SINCE Orbeon Forms 4.3]

+Send an XForms submission.

+- parameters
+    - `submission`: specifies the id of the submission to send

+### xf:show

+[SINCE Orbeon Forms 4.3]

+Open an XForms dialog by id.

+- parameters
-    - `dialog`: specifies the name of the dialog to open
+    - `dialog`: specifies the id of the dialog to open

 ### Other actions